DO YOU KNOW YOURSELF?

 By the time the ancient greeks had inscribed in the temple of Apollo at Delphi –Know thyself– the paramount importance of the injunction was well established.

-Our species has just recently achieve the capacity to look at itself from a new perspective, other than the philosophical o theological one, but instead from a biological one.
+Our species has just recently achieved the capacity to look at itself from a new perspective, other than the philosophical o theological one, but instead from a biological one.

 DARWIN'S BABY